Macau Lifestyle

 When did you start collecting art and what was the first piece you bought?

-What was the original idea behind the creation of your Art de Vivre Collection, which is made up of ArtQube, Carré d’artistes, Meural and YellowKorner.
+What was the original idea behind the creation of your Art de Vivre Collection, made up of ArtQube, Carré d’artistes, Meural and YellowKorner.
 Did you always intend to branch out in so many ways?

 Carre d’Artistes Arthur de Villepin- Macau Lifestyle